 Today, Leevon is using his NEBOSH training to improve the Occupational Safety and Health systems at Maritime Preservation Limited, a leading shipyard located at the port of Port of Spain.
 Having learnt high level safety requirements for the LNG sector at his former job site, he recognises that the same level of safety is also demanded in the Shipbuilding & Repair industry.

 He is happy to utilize his many years of industrial experience to help diversify Trinidad and Tobago's energy-based economy, while getting paid.
 Leevon also looks forward to applying his current work experience to the SRDC's Shipyard Port project, presently being established at La Brea, south-western Trinidad and Tobago, with EPC contractor China Harbour Engineering Company (CHEC).

-We welcome inquiries from serious-minded persons interested in wanting to learn about employment opportunities and/or a rewarding career in the shipbuilding & repair industry.
+We welcome inquiries from serious-minded persons interested in wanting to learn about employment opportunities and/or a rewarding career in the shipbuilding & repair/ maritime industry.
 In this regard, we can arrange for you to begin as a paid intern.

 Start today and learn while being paid to become an active part of our global industry.

 Please contact us, using our online JOIN form.

 Thanks and we look forward to hearing from you!

 ABOVE: S&R interns working at Maritime Preservation Limited, a leading maritime company located at the port of Port of Spain, Trinidad and Tobago.